-- In the execution of land acquisition and the design of habitat management measures the MS TIG would consider resiliency measures to facilitate habitat migration due to sea level rise. - To avoid water quality impacts an erosion control plan will be developed and could consist of the use of vegetative buffers (100 feet or greater), revegetation with native species or annual grasses, and any other measures needed to prevent sediment from reaching protected species or their habitats. - For chemical treatment, personnel applying chemicals would follow all warning labels on chemical containers and proper permits would be secured prior to treatment activities.
+- In the execution of land acquisition and the design of habitat management measures the MS TIG would consider resiliency measures to facilitate habitat migration due to sea level rise (CEQ, 2016). - Develop and implement an erosion control plan to minimize erosion during and after construction and where possible use vegetative buffers (100 feet or greater), revegetate with native species or annual grasses, and to the extent practicable, conduct work during dry seasons. - For chemical treatment, personnel applying chemicals would follow all warning labels on chemical containers and proper permits would be secured prior to treatment activities.
 Personnel will apply herbicide in accordance with the direction and guidance provided on the appropriate U.S. Environmental Protection Agency (EPA) labels and state statutes during land-based activities. - Soft track or wide track equipment would be used in wet areas to the extent practicable.
 Alternatively, crews may remove vegetative material with chainsaws. - Avoid and minimize, to the maximum extent practicable, placement of dredged or fill material in wetlands and other aquatic resources.
 Design construction equipment corridors to avoid and minimize impacts to wetlands and other aquatic resources to the maximum extent practicable.
 If required, a USACE permit and/or MDMR Coastal Wetlands Permit would be obtained; likely a Nationwide 27 (Aquatic Habitat Restoration, Establishment, and Enhancement Activities) as well as MDMR Coastal Wetlands Permit (if required).
 USACE permit and/or MDMR Coastal Wetlands permit conditions (if required) would be adhered to in all operations. - Designate a vehicle staging area removed from any natural surface water resource or wetland to perform fueling, maintenance, and storage of construction vehicles and equipment.
-Inspect vehicles and equipment daily prior to leaving the storage area to ensure that no petroleum or oil products are leaking. - Develop and implement a spill prevention and response plan, including conducting daily inspections of all construction and related equipment to ensure there are no leaks of antifreeze, hydraulic fluid, or other substances and cleaning and sealing all equipment that would be used in the water to rid it of chemical residue. - Control dust related to construction site activities through a Soil Erosion Sediment Control Plan that includes spraying of a suppressing agent on dust piles (non-hazardous, biodegradable). - Cover trucks hauling loose materials.
+Inspect vehicles and equipment daily prior to leaving the storage area to ensure that no petroleum or oil products are leaking. - Develop and implement a spill prevention and response plan, including conducting daily inspections of all construction and related equipment to ensure there are no leaks of antifreeze, hydraulic fluid, or other substances and cleaning and sealing all equipment that would be used in the water to rid it of chemical residue.

-Under the No Action Alternative, the MS TIG would not implement any projects for the WCNH and Birds Restoration Types at this time, and would instead allow natural recovery processes to occur (outcomes described in Section 3.2).
+Under the No Action alternative, the MS TIG would not implement any projects for the WCNH/Birds Restoration Type at this time, and would instead allow natural recovery processes to occur (outcomes described in Section 3.2).
 Natural recovery would take much longer compared to a scenario in which restoration actions were undertaken.
 Without NRDA funding for acquisition and preservation/management, these properties may be developed in the foreseeable future.
 If these properties were developed, there would likely be adverse effects on hydrology, water quality, floodplains, and wetlands.
 Adverse hydrologic affects could include increased runoff rates due to impervious surfaces related to development.
 Increases in sediment entering waterways could result in adverse effects to water quality.
-Floodplain and wetland function could be adversely affected by development of parcels proposed for acquisition, preservation and management under proposed Alternative A. The No Action Alternative does not meet the MS TIG's goals and objectives and does not provide the restoration benefit to WCNH and Birds that would occur through Proposed Alternative A.
+Floodplain and wetland function could be adversely affected by development of parcels proposed for acquisition, preservation and management under proposed Alternative A.The No Action alternative does not meet the MS TIG's goals and objectives and does not provide the restoration benefit to WCNH/Birds that would occur through the proposed alternatives.